jijihohococo/ichi-orm/README.md

 $authorId = $authorObject->id;
 ```

-<b>You don't need to worry about null.
-It has null safety.</b>
+<b>You do not need to handle null values manually; the relationship function provides null safety.</b>

 #### Refers Many

-If you have one to many relationship in your database (with foreign keys or without foreign keys), you can use "refersMany" function in parent model class as shown as below.
-The function will output the object array.
+If you have a one-to-many relationship in your database, with or without foreign keys, you can use the "refersMany" function in the parent model class as shown below.
+The function returns an object array.

-<b>You must add child model name and the field name that represent parent id in child model into "refersMany" function if parent model's primary key is "id".</b>
+<b>If the parent model's primary key is "id", you must provide the child model name and the field that represents the parent ID in the child model to the "refersMany" function.</b>

 ```php
 namespace App\Models;